 The more walking I did, the more I wanted to.
 I started to use walking as a little disconnect time from the laptop.
 Taken time to listen to some Podcasts or an Audio book or even just time for reflection and deep thinking.
 I made a point of never engaging in telephone calls during my walk time.
 Walk time became much needed personal time.

 I can’t really say if I actually lost weight during this period of time, but I can honestly say I did started to feel mentally energized and healthier.

-I started making more time in my day, for not only walking but I started running and cycling.
+I started making more time in my day, for not only walking but I started taking up running and cycling.
 I also started venturing into the gym again.
 It had also suddenly become mentally essential to feel the buzz on my wrist as I hit the 10,000 step count.
 I found my step count had increased to 15K+ per day.